 CTE can support departments and schools in each phase of the curriculum design and review process.
 We can:

 - Impartially facilitate curriculum committee meetings, design- and change-management processes, and workshops to support faculty members in the move to a new curriculum;

 - Help your department or school identify program outcomes, map your curriculum, develop or assess course outcomes, and design courses; and

 - Provide consultation on research projects related to your curriculum review and renewal.

-For more information on CTE’s support for curriculum development and renewal, please contact Trevor Holmes, senior instructional developer, curriculum and programming.
+For more information on CTE’s support for curriculum development and renewal, please contact Veronica Stephenson, Senior Educational Developer, Curriculum & Quality Enhancement.